“When I wake up in the morning,” says Leah, who’s going through perimenopause, “I’m stiff as a board. Anyone else suffering from joint pain?”

 - Glucosamine/chondroitin: Studies are mixed on these ingredients, but many show that they can be helpful in easing the symptoms of joint pain, whatever the cause.

-In addition to these steps, do your best to relieve stress.
-Stress can make any type of pain worse, so try incorporating meditation, art therapy, journaling, massage or other techniques to help you spend some time each day in complete relaxation.
+In addition to these steps, do your best to relieve menopause and joint Pain.
+Stress can make any type of pain worse, so try incorporating meditation, art therapy, journaling, massage, or other techniques to help you spend some time each day in complete relaxation.

 If you want to overcome the aches and pains that have been keeping you from enjoying life, then check out the Joint Complex 4000, here!

 Anson, P. (2018, January 29).
 Why Does Menopause Worsen Rheumatoid Arthritis?
 Retrieved from https://www.painnewsnetwork.org/stories/2018/1/29/menopause-significantly-worsens-rheumatoid-arthritis

 Chlebowski, R. T., Cirillo, D. J., Eaton, C. B., Stefanick, M. L., Pettinger, M., Carbone, L. D., … Wactawski-Wende, J. (2013).
 Estrogen alone and joint symptoms in the Women’s Health Initiative randomized trial.
 Menopause, 20(6), 600-608. doi:10.1097/gme.0b013e31828392c4